9984/2017.9984.io/_src/_speakers/george-howard.md

 talk_id: my-cool-talk

 intro: >
-    Mr. George Howard is the co-founder of Music Audience Exchange, a team of digital marketers, engineers, and music lovers, using technology to redefine the fundamental structure of brand-artist relationships.
+    George Howard is the co-founder of Music Audience Exchange, a team of digital marketers, engineers, and music lovers, using technology to redefine the fundamental structure of brand-artist relationships.

 links:
     - text: "@gah650"